B4rtDC/DS425-PS/README.md

 Other related material for the course can be found on BelADL.

 We will use Julia 1.5.3 (also on your CDN laptop) in combination with Pluto notebooks.
-You can check you are up-to-date with the dependencies by running the `config.jl` file which will updated on a regular basis.
 We use a specific virtual environment for this course (located in this folder).
+If you follow the steps below, this environment will be activated automatically.

+## Getting started
+1. Run the config file to check you are up-to-date with the dependencies by running the `config.jl`.
+2. Start the Pluto server by running `start.jl`.

+## Getting updates
-If you want to start the Pluto server, you can simply run `start.jl`.
-To sync with the latest version on GitHub, you can run `update.jl` (this should work on every computer, the only condition is that you are not using the CDN network).
+To sync with the latest version on GitHub, you can run `update.jl`.
+This should work on every computer, the only condition is that you are not using the CDN network.

 In a terminal (in the folder):
 ```